UnGitLambda/PAFtoAF/README.md

 ### File formats

-PAFtoAF reads Preference-based Argumentation Framework (PAF) and 'reduce' them, meaning it applies a reduction.
+PAFtoAF reads Preference-based Argumentation Framework (PAF) and 'reduces' them, meaning it combines the attack and preference relations into a new one (sometimes called defeat relation).
 The formats of Argumentation Framework (AF) so far were Trivial Graph Format (TGF) and Aspartix (APX).
-For the sake of the project I had to adapt these format to PAFs, creating the Prefernce-Based Trivial Graph Format (PTGF) and the Preference-Based Aspartix (PAPX).
+For the sake of the project I had to adapt these format to PAFs, creating the Preference-Based Trivial Graph Format (PTGF) and the Preference-Based Aspartix (PAPX).
 Here is how it was done :

 - The .tgf format is written as follows : every argument is indicated (by its name)